-According to Table~2 of \citet[][p.~265]{binzel2002}, the reduced peak-to-peak variation magnitude of the NEAs, the smaller MBAs, and the larger MBAs is 0.29, 0.28, and 0.19, respectively.
-Meanwhile, the average reduced peak-to-peak variation magnitude of the Karin family members is 0.23--0.27 \footnote{It is $\sim$0.26 if we choose the value 0.06 for (28721) 1999CK${}_{16}$, $\sim$0.23 if we exclude (832) Karin and choose the value 0.06 for (28721) 1999CK${}_{16}$, $\sim$0.27 if we choose the value 0.17 for (28721) 1999CK${}_{16}$, and $\sim$0.24 if we exclude (832) Karin and choose the value 0.17 for (28721) 1999CK${}_{16}$. } .
-The average value excluding (832) Karin, 0.23--0.24, is close to that of the small MBA group with $D<12$ km, rather than that of the larger MBAs.
-This is consistent with our conventional knowledge that asteroid remnants, such as the smaller MBAs or the young family asteroids, are more likely to have an elongated (and irregular) shape than a spherical shape compared with larger asteroids that can be parent bodies of asteroid families.
+According to Table~2 of \citet[][p.~265]{binzel2002}, the reduced peak-to-trough variation of the NEAs, the small MBAs, and the large MBAs is 0.29, 0.28, and 0.19, respectively.
+Meanwhile, the average reduced peak-to-trough variation of the Karin family members is 0.24--0.27 \footnote{It is $\sim$0.26 if we choose the value 0.07 for (28721) 1999 CK${}_{16}$, $\sim$0.24 if we exclude (832) Karin and choose the value 0.07 for (28721) 1999 CK${}_{16}$, $\sim$0.27 if we choose the value 0.17 for (28721) 1999 CK${}_{16}$, and $\sim$0.25 if we exclude (832) Karin and choose the value 0.17 for (28721) 1999 CK${}_{16}$. } .
+The average value excluding (832) Karin, 0.24--0.25, is closer to that of the small MBA group with $D<12$ km, rather than that of the large MBAs.
+This is consistent with our conventional knowledge that asteroid remnants, such as small MBAs or young family asteroids, are more likely to have an elongated (and irregular) shape than a spherical shape compared with large asteroids that can be parent bodies of asteroid families.